Recipes from Italy

 Thus, according to tradition, the Sicilian cannoli was one of the recipes handed down by Muslim women to Christian sisters, who began to make it only during the carnival season.

-Where did the Name Cannoli Come From?
+Where did the Name "Cannoli" Come From?

 Some believe that its name comes from a carnival joke that consisted in letting the ricotta cream flow from the "cannolo" (a dialect term for a kind of faucet) instead of water.